- The contest is ONLY open to Canadian residents.

 - Participants whose designs make it to the Finalist stage will be required to submit one playable prototype to the selection committee upon request (see below for further details).

-- A maximum of 50 entries will be accepted as into the contest.
+- A maximum of 50 entries will be accepted into the contest.

 How to Enter

-- Payment of $25 to FallCon Gaming Society via email@example.com.
+- Payment of $25 to FallCon Gaming Society via PayPal to email@example.com.

 - A full rule set (in .PDF, max 1MB file) including any images of the game in play situation.
 Additional player aids are accepted as well but not required.
 These files are to be sent via email to firstname.lastname@example.org.

 - The video can be a maximum of 5 minutes long.